Learn Faith-Based Rehab: Treating th...

 Faith-based rehab is an opportunity to connect with something greater than yourself.
 In many cases, that means connecting with a higher power, the universe, or an energetic source.
 However, it can also mean connecting with a spiritual community, the legacy of a certain culture, or simply your own daily spiritual practice.

 These programs aren’t right for everyone.
-Committed atheists, for instance, may not benefit from cultivating spirituality.16 As with any aspect of the recovery journey, it’s important to find a program that aligns with your specific needs.
-Once you know what those are, you can find ways to bring them forward in your life after treatment.
+Committed atheists, for instance, may not benefit from cultivating spirituality.11 As with any aspect of the recovery journey, it’s important to find a program that aligns with your specific needs.
+Once you know what those are, you can find ways to bring them forward in your life after treatment through a structured aftercare plan.

 Cultivating a spiritual practice that feels meaningful to you may begin in rehab, but—just like recovery from addiction—it’s a life-long process.
-That process may continue to be a source of joy and strength for you, long after completing residential care.
+That process may continue to be a source of joy and strength for you, long after completing residential treatment or transitioning to an outpatient program.

 If you’d like to incorporate spiritual practices into your recovery process, you can learn more about faith-based rehabs.